The University of Michigan Faculty Handbook

 Free speech is at the heart of the academic mission.
 The University encourages open and vigorous discussion and strives to maintain an environment where the free exchange of ideas and opinions can flourish.
 The University also strives to encourage responsible dialogue in which the learning made possible by these exchanges can occur.

-Questions about freedom of speech policies at the University should be addressed to the Office of the Vice President and General Counsel, 764-0304.
-The Civil Liberties Board, a SACUA advisory committee, is also available to assist with free speech issues and can be reached by e-mail at <firstname.lastname@example.org>.
+Questions about freedom of speech policies at the University should be addressed to the Office of the Vice President and General Counsel.
+The Committee on Civil Liberties, a Senate Assembly committee, consults with and advises the University Administration and may assist persons, who, in their roles as students or staff, suffer threats to their civil liberties.